nim-lang/Nim/doc/manual.md

 safe in the sense that a failure to convert a type to another results in an exception (if it cannot be determined statically).

-Ordinary procs are often preferred over type conversions in Nim: For instance, `$` is the `toString` operator by convention and `toFloat` and `toInt` can be used to convert from floating-point to integer or vice versa.
+Ordinary procedures are often preferred over type conversions in Nim: For instance, `$` is the `toString` operator by convention and `toFloat` and `toInt` can be used to convert from floating-point to integer or vice versa.